Offices worldwide

 Apartment typeIn the city centreOutside the city centre

 Luxury property prices increase by an average of 5% per annum, and the rise may reach 10%.
-Let’s say someone purchased a villa for $1,000,000.
-Then in 5 years, they might be able to resell it for about $1,270,000 or even more.
+For example, a villa purchased at US $1,000,000 might be projected to sell for around US $1,270,000 after five years, assuming a 5% annual appreciation.

-Low taxes.
 Rental income is charged with no tax at all.
-Property ownership is taxed at low rates: 0.2—0.5% of the property value, depending on the real estate location.
-It is paid annually.
+The annual property tax for owners is generally between about 0.1 and 0.5% of the assessed property value, depending on property type and location.

-Second citizenship.
-Purchasing a government-approved property allows an investor to obtain an Antigua and Barbuda passport.
-The minimum property investment under the citizenship program is $200,000.
+Purchasing a government‑approved property allows an investor to obtain an Antigua and Barbuda passport.
+The minimum real estate investment under the citizenship program is $300,000.

-Antigua and Barbuda citizens can visit 150 countries without visas, including the Schengen Area and the UK.
+Antigua and Barbuda citizens can visit over 140 countries without visas, including the Schengen Area and the UK.
 They can also get a US visa for 10 years with the possibility of remote renewal by mail.

-Best places to buy real estate in Antigua and Barbuda
+What are the best places to buy real estate in Antigua and Barbuda?

 Antigua and Barbuda are the two inhabited islands of the country.
 They are surrounded by a bundle of tiny islands, some of which have been developed into prime intimate resorts.
 Harbour Island, Maiden Island, Guiana Island and Crump Island are among them.
 The coastlines of the main islands also have a significant number of luxury property projects.

-Saint John is the capital district, most populated and developed.
-About 50 thousand people live in the area, half of which reside in the capital city bearing the same name, St John’s.
+Saint John the capital district, most populated and developed.
+About 50 thousand people live in the area, half of whom reside in the capital city bearing the same name, St John’s.
 The main cruise port, airport and public hospital are located in this region.

 St Philip has lots of tourist attractions.
 Among them are Half Moon Bay, named for its crescent shape, 8-km Long Bay Beach with pink sand and Devil’s Bridge, a natural rock arch.